JainamShah-08/kam/docs/commands/kam_component.md

       --component-name string     Name of the component -h, --help                      help for component
-      --interactive               If true, enable prompting for most options if not already specified on the command line --output string             Folder path to the Application to add the component
+      --interactive               If true, enable prompting for most options if not already specified on the command line --output string             Folder path to the Application to add the Component (default "./")
 ```

 ### SEE ALSO